EvaMaeRey/tidypivot/README.md

 #> 2 Yes          8      8
 ```

+Issue: For this case, we should probably use pivot\_count and allow for
+a wt argument.

 ## 1b style. use another tool to style

 ### goal of functions is not to style - just to make calculation faster by using a visually driven API